Wedding Photo Ideas, Tips & Timeline

 At least 5-7 reception place settings because each is different

-Candid moments of your grandmother
+Candid moments of your grandparents and parents

 Classic dramatic pose of bride with bridesmaids